knuxify/blog/_posts/2023-04-11-tab3-display.md

 What I did was I first tried to copy the flags from similar panels in mainline - that's how I ended up with the mode flags that eventually worked.
 As for the bus flags - I just had to experiment. `DRM_BUS_FLAG_DE_HIGH` was the magic flag that made everything work, but your mileage may vary - every panel is different.

 (Small aside on the topic: DRM mode flags are actually implemented by the DRM driver.
-In the case of the Exynos DRM DSI driver, found out by grepping around in the source that the DRM flags are simply [written to the DSIM_CONFIG register](https://github.com/torvalds/linux/blob/v6.3-rc7/drivers/gpu/drm/exynos/exynos_drm_dsi.c#L800-L866) (offset `0x10`); from there, I was able to figure out that I could just extract the correct DRM flags for the panel by checking the DSIM dump (as mentioned in the DSI/FIMD section).
+In the case of the Exynos DRM DSI driver, I found out by grepping around in the source that the DRM flags are simply [written to the DSIM_CONFIG register](https://github.com/torvalds/linux/blob/v6.3-rc7/drivers/gpu/drm/exynos/exynos_drm_dsi.c#L800-L866) (offset `0x10`); from there, I was able to figure out that I could just extract the correct DRM flags for the panel by checking the DSIM dump (as mentioned in the DSI/FIMD section).
 Here's a small Python snippet that can extract these flags from the dumped config value:

 ```python
 dsim_cfg=0x0640707F # replace with your value